History of Mauritania in Timeline

 2015: Gold production

-2016: UN expert reports
+2016: UN expert on human rights on torture

-In 2016, Juan E. Méndez, an independent expert on human rights from the United Nations, reported that legal protections against torture were present but not applied in Mauritania.
+Juan E. Méndez, an independent expert on human rights from the United Nations, reported in 2016 that legal protections against torture were present but not applied in Mauritania.

-August 2017: Senate abolished
+August 2017: Abolishment of the Senate

 August 2017: National flag changed